-In the event that there is a malfunction and the video or backup video is not captured or the timing cannot be determined from the video, a re-ride is mandatory.
+In the event that there is a malfunction and the video or backup video is not captured or the timing cannot be determined from the video, a re-ride is optional with a protected score if one can be determined.
+If any score can be determined it can be protected, otherwise a re-ride is mandatory.